PyPSA/PyPSA/doc/user-guide/components.rst

 input, or "optional", if PyPSA will use a sensible default if the user gives no input.

-For functions such as :doc:`power_flow` and :doc:`optimal_power_flow` the inputs used and outputs given are listed in their documentation.
+For functions such as :doc:`/user-guide/power-flow` and :doc:`/user-guide/optimal-power-flow` the inputs used and outputs given are listed in their documentation.

 Network